EpistasisLab/autoqtl/README.md

 #geneticsmeetsautoML

+Running AutoQTL
 ==================================
-Anyone interested in AutoQTL can fork the repository and run the autoqtl_test.py file in the 'test' folder.
+Anyone interested in AutoQTL can fork the repository and run the autoqtl_test.py file in the 'test' folder in a python environment.

 We continue to work on to add new features and functionality to AutoQTL and make it available as a python package.
 Suggestions are welcome.